sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab2.md

     ![Azure DevOps](images/dev303.png)

-1. Enter `1` to create a new project using demo generator.
+1. Enter `1` to create a new project using the demo generator.

     ![Azure DevOps](images/dev305.png)